orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     dependency chain if standard sensitive.
   - Currently, you must ensure that a rolling compiler is used for `c_standard_gnu23`.
     No eclass provided yet.
+  - LTS packages can only specify the maximum of C17.
+  - Rolling packages can specify up to the latest experimental.

 # Ebuild organization